MountainCat1/DimWarper/README.md

 </p>

 ### Description
-Diwmwarper is a platformer game in which you lay as a mysterious character who gained an ability to swap between two dimensions.
+Dimwarper is a platformer game in which you play as a mysterious character who gained an ability to swap between two dimensions.
 You traveled to a distant land controlled by 7 different mages, each one more dangerous than the previous.
 Your quest is to conquer all seven towers and defeat the arch mage.

 With each tower, player will face a new type of danger
 - Smaller platforms